 hg st command to see which files you’ve modified and

 hg diff to get a detailed diff of your changes which will eventually become your patch.
-I personally find the
+I personally find the hg colour extension to be a very nice visual aid for these two commands.
+You should also try to build Octave again with your changes as a minimum sanity check that your patch is good.

 A word on building when patching Octave: the deeper in the build dependencies you patch, the longer you’ll spend rebuilding Octave.
 So, for example, liboctave depends on libcruft, and liboctinterp (most of the stuff under src/) depends on liboctave, so if you touch a file in libcruft, it’s very likely that you’ll have to rebuild liboctave and liboctinterp.
 The rough depth of things that can be patched by their directory locations is this: libcruft/ → liboctave/ → src → src/DLD-FUNCTIONS → scripts/, in fact, for scripts, you almost never need to rebuild Octave when patching stuff there (unless you want to rebuild the documentation); but sometimes you do need to restart Octave when testing.